 Capital controls are generally used to restrict access to foreign assets by domestic citizens or prevent foreigners from purchasing domestic assets.
 The former, where domestic citizens face the restriction, is known as capital outflow control.
 On the other hand, when foreigners face restrictions, the controls are known as capital inflow controls.
-It is generally seen that the controls are stricter in developing economies due to the vulnerability and volatility of their capital reserves, which are lower compared to those maintained by developed countries.
+It is generally seen that the controls are stricter in developing economies due to the vulnerability and volatility of their capital reserves, which are lower as compared to those maintained by developed countries.

 Importance of Capital Controls for developing economies

 Capital controls play a vital role in the development of a developing economy.
 The inflow and outflow of foreign capital in and out of an economy is a major aspect of globalization.
-At the same time, these inflows and outflows significantly affect the appreciation and depreciation of a country’s currency as foreign exchange reserves are directly affected.
-Hence, management of such flows is an essential policy measure for the government and central bank.
+At the same time, these inflows and outflows significantly affect the appreciation and depreciation of a country’s currency, as foreign exchange reserves are directly affected.
+Hence, the management of such flows is an essential policy measure for the government and central bank.
 The main purpose of capital controls is to reduce the volatility of currency rates in the economy and provide support and stability to it by shielding it from sharp fluctuations.
 Major disturbances in the flow happen from capital outflows, which lead to a rapid depreciation of the domestic currency.

 Owing to a rapidly weakening currency in 2013, the Reserve Bank of India imposed capital outflow controls.
 Direct investment in foreign assets was reduced to one-fourth of the original.
-The limit on overseas remittances was reduced from $200,000 to $75,000 and special permission was to be taken from the central bank for any exceptions to be made.
+The limit on overseas remittances was reduced from $200,000 to $75,000 and special permission had to be obtained from the central bank for any exceptions to be made.
 The RBI excluded US dollar deposits from its reserve requirements, thereby incentivizing commercial banks to raise more deposits.
 All these measures were relaxed once the currency showed signals of stability.

 Following a sharp fall in the value of the Russian ruble against the dollar, the country’s government introduced certain capital controls.
-Large state-run exporting companies were asked to maintain their foreign exchange assets at a certain specified level and weekly reports were sent to the central bank.
+Large, state-run exporting companies were asked to maintain their foreign exchange assets at a certain specified level and weekly reports were sent to the central bank.
 Currency trading was strictly monitored by newly appointed supervisors.